akuklev/akuklev/what-are-types.md

 Type systems of most modern mainstream languages have not gone far beyond Algol W. The only essential development is more advanced extensibility.
 Modern languages typically allow user-defined domain-specific data types (say, `Date` or `Color`) and type formers.
 The latter are typically used to provide custom data structures like `List<ItemType>`, `BinaryTree<ItemType>`, `Collection<ItemType>` and `Map<KeyType, ValueType>`.

-§ Digression Part I: What's wrong with C-style type systems?
+§ Digression: What's wrong with C-style type systems?
 -------------------------------------------------------

 Type system does not have to be complex to be incoherent.
 Even a finite type system can have nontrivial issues when implicit type conversions come into play.